-One of the key security frameworks available for cloud teams to leverage to guide detection and response security strategies is the MITRE ATT&CK framework.
+One of the key security frameworks cloud teams can leverage to guide detection and response security strategies is the MITRE ATT&CK framework.
 It offers detailed, actionable information about attacker behaviors and techniques to help security teams proactively secure their cloud assets in an evolving landscape.